A Broad-based Horticulture and Landscaping Course

 recent changes, and ongoing changes as your career moves forward.

-Many landscapers have no formal education, but those wishing to make
+Many landscapers have no formal education, but those wanting to make

 sure they have the right mix of knowledge and practical skill should